Stephen Abas

 Stephen Anthony Abas (born January 12, 1978) is an American Olympic freestyle wrestler and mixed martial artist.
 Abas became a three-time NCAA Division I wrestling champion in the 125 lb weight division while attending Fresno State University.
 He has competed in two world freestyle championships and received a silver medal at the 2004 Olympic Games.

 Early life

 Abas graduated from James Logan High School as a star wrestler.
 During high school, Abas was a three-time California wrestling state champion.
 Prior to JLHS he attended Canyon Springs High School in Moreno Valley.
 He and his brother Gerry Abas were members of the Wan Tu Wazuri wrestling club at Oakland Technical High School in Oakland.

 College career

-Wrestling for Fresno State from 1998–2002, he earned four All-American honors and three National Championships at the NCAA DI wrestling championships.
+Wrestling for Fresno State from 1998 to 2002, he earned four All-American honors and three National Championships at the NCAA DI wrestling championships.
 Abas placed fourth in the 118-pound weight class as a freshman and won the next three years in the 125 lb weight class.
-He finished his college career with a 144-4 record, with 46 pins, going undefeated his last two college seasons.
+He finished his college career with a 144–4 record, with 46 pins, going undefeated his last three college seasons at 125 pounds.
+Voted top 15 wrestlers in NCAA history.